Child Protection and Safeguarding Policy

 3.5 Multi-Agency Working

-3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements.
+3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements

-3.5.2 The school will work with Children’s Services the police, health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm.
+3.5.2 The school will work with Children’s Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm.

 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named ‘relevant agency’.
 As such, the school is under a statutory duty to co-operate with published CSCP arrangements.